CppMicroServices/rfcs/text/0000-atcompoundkey-error-path-optimization.md

 ## Motivation

 Using AtCompoundKey with non-existent keys produces an exception.
-If the API is used extensively, the application performace is degraded as reported by a team at Mathworks Inc. Users prefer not to pay for the cost of exception handling in case a compound key is not found in the AnyMap.
+If the API is used extensively, the application performace is degraded as reported by a user.
+Users prefer not to pay for the cost of exception handling in case a compound key is not found in the AnyMap.

 ## Description of the Problem